reportportal/reportportal/README.md

 - **Patch reviews**
 - **UI enhancements**

-Big features are also welcome but if you want to see your contributions included in Report Portal codebase we strongly recommend you start by initiating a [chat though our Team in Slack](https://reportportal-slack-auto.herokuapp.com).
+Big features are also welcome but if you want to see your contributions included in Report Portal codebase we strongly recommend you start by initiating a [chat through our Team in Slack](https://reportportal-slack-auto.herokuapp.com).

 [Contribution details](https://github.com/reportportal/reportportal/wiki/Contribution)